royalapplications/docs/src/r2023/royalserver/general/health-metrics.md

 # Health

-The Health panel displays the current performance data of Royal Server with an update refresh rate of 2 seconds.
+The Health panel displays current performance metrics of Royal Server with an update refresh rate of 2 seconds.

 ## Show or Activate the Health Panel